English

 Students must be 12 years old by first class; no prerequisites

-• What is Poetry?
-The Essential Guide to Reading & Writing Poems, by Michael Rosen
+- What is Poetry?
+The Essential Guide to Reading and Writing Poems, by Michael Rosen

 Required Technology: